MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/meeting-exclusion-rules.md

 ## Select a rule for use

 You can have one rule in effect at a time.
-For the rule in use on the Explore dashboards, see [Explore page](#explore-page).
-For the rule to be used in a query, see [Queries page](#queries-page).
+To select a rule for use on the **Explore** page dashboards, see [Use rules in the Explore dashboards](#use-rules-in-the-explore-dashboards).
+For the rule to be used in a query, see [Use rules with queries](#use-rules-with-queries).

 ### Use rules in the Explore dashboards

-By default, the dashboards of the Explore page use the default meeting-exclusion rule that Workplace Analytics supplies, but you can change this to a different rule.
+By default, the dashboards of the **Explore** page use the default meeting-exclusion rule that Workplace Analytics supplies, but you can change this to a different rule.
 The rule that will be used in the dashboards is known as the _preferred rule_, whether this is the default rule or a different rule that you've selected.

 **To apply a rule to the Explore dashboards**